 Collaborate with IDFG scientists and managers, university researchers, and external partners on interdisciplinary research focused on fish and wildlife management and related natural resources challenges.

-The Perspectives Series is a student-centered, online magazine that shares the stories and experiences of students, faculty, and practitioners at universities who conduct research on and outreach for conservation, natural resources, sustainability, and the environment.
+The Perspectives Series is a student-centered, online magazine that shares the stories and experiences of students and practitioners at universities who conduct research on and outreach for conservation, natural resources, sustainability, and the environment.

 Perspectives shares stories of the complex, interconnected relationships between humans and the natural systems in which they live.
 The series originated with Texas A&M University's Applied Biodiversity Science program.

 Conservation Social Sciences

 The goal of the Conservation Social Science Community Network is to connect and support practitioners, researchers, and advocates of human dimensions and social science at state, federal, and tribal agencies, and also universities, non-profits, and private organizations.